-Canon 1Ds versus Fujifilm X-A2
+Canon 1Ds vs Fujifilm X-A2

-The Canon EOS-1Ds and the Fujifilm X-A2 are two digital cameras that were announced, respectively, in September 2002 and January 2015.
+The Canon EOS-1Ds and the Fujifilm X-A2 are two digital cameras that were revealed to the public, respectively, in September 2002 and January 2015.
 The 1Ds is a DSLR, while the X-A2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and an APS-C (X-A2) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 11 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A2 is considerably smaller (68 percent) than the Canon 1Ds.
 Moreover, the X-A2 is substantially lighter (72 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the X-A2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1Ds) and the Fujinon X Lens Catalog (X-A2).
 Mirrorless cameras, such as the X-A2, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.